 It is important to turn to a domestic violence attorney in Las Vegas with the knowledge and skill to fight allegations.

-De Castroverde Law Group – Criminal & Immigration is dedicated to helping someone like you.
-Someone who has been criminally charged, who has been arrested or someone who knows that they are under criminal investigation.
+De Castroverde Criminal & Immigration Lawyers is dedicated to helping someone like you — someone who has been criminally charged, who has been arrested, or someone who knows that they are under criminal investigation.
 These are frightening scenarios and are usually accompanied by high levels of stress.
-If you find that you are in a situation similar to this, we highly encourage you to look around our site.
+If you find you are in a situation similar to this, we highly encourage you to look around our site.

 Defense strategy in a Las Vegas court will depend on the type of crime and the circumstances surrounding it.
 As with all criminal cases, there is a presumption of innocence until guilt is proven through trial or a plea.
 The presumption of innocence is the basis of a not guilty plea, in which your attorney will procure evidence and witnesses to build your case.

 This is done to convince the jury that there is reasonable doubt about your guilt.
 It’s not enough for a jury to just think that you did it; the evidence must be almost overwhelming.

 If applicable, you and your lawyer could use the alibi defense.
 If the crime occurred at a certain time or place, you must provide evidence that you weren’t there.
 For example, if the crime happened between 9 p.m. and 11 p.m., but you were at a movie, a ticket stub or the receipt for your popcorn could absolve you of guilt.

 Unless you have been arrested after already being released from prison or are currently serving a suspended sentence, you will likely be admitted to bail.
 Bail is a dollar amount necessary to be removed from prison after an arrest and is determined by the judge or magistrate.
 This release is temporary and usually made under the condition that you appear in court.